Pola

 In practice, we see two typical imbalances.

-Brand Identity from the Inside Out
+Brand Identity from Within

 Our Method: The Three Identity Axes